Steve Casula: Ferris State

 In 2017 and 2018, Casula served as the offensive coordinator at NCAA Division II power Ferris State.
 In his first season on staff, he helped lead the Bulldogs to the fourth straight play-off appearance and an 11-2 record.
 In his second season, he helped guide Ferris State to a National Title appearance, eventually falling 49-47 to Valdosta State.

 Michigan

 In March of 2019, Casula was hired as an offensive analyst by Jim Harbaugh and the Michigan Wolverines.
 While there, he worked closely with offensive coordinator Josh Gattis, and earned a promotion to senior offensive analyst ahead of the 2020 season.
 In 2021, Casula helped the Wolverines reach the College Football Playoff.

 UMass

 In December 2021, Casula was hired by Don Brown, the new head coach at UMass as the offensive coordinator and quarterbacks coach.
 This reunited the pair, after previously working together at Michigan from 2019-2020, where Brown was the defensive coordinator.

+Michigan (second stint)

+On February 5, 2024, Casula was hired back at the University of Michigan, this time by Sherrone Moore as the tight ends coach.
+On December 3, Kirk Campbell was fired by Michigan as offensive coordinator and Casula replaced him as the interim OC for the ReliaQuest Bowl win over Alabama.
+Chip Lindsey assumed the offensive coordinator duties following the bowl.
+In May 2025, Casula was promoted to co-offensive coordinator, while retaining his role as the tight ends coach.